-Dr. Stacy Braff's medical specialty is general internal medicine.
+Dr. Stacy Braff's specialty is general internal medicine.
+Dr. Braff graduated from Albert Einstein College of Medicine of Yeshiva University.
 Patients gave her an average rating of 5.0 stars out of 5.
-She is in-network for Medicare insurance.
-Dr. Braff is a graduate of Albert Einstein College of Medicine of Yeshiva University.
+She takes Medicare insurance.

-Dr. Derek Serna practices general internal medicine, adult hematology, and adult oncology in Richmond, IN.
-Dr. Serna accepts Medicare insurance.
-He is a graduate of Medical College of Wisconsin.
+Dr. Derek Serna's specialties are general internal medicine, adult hematology, and adult oncology.
+He practices in Richmond, IN.
+Dr. Serna honors Medicare insurance.
+He studied medicine at Medical College of Wisconsin.

-Dr. Heather Riggs' areas of specialization are general internal medicine, adult hematology, and adult oncology.
+Dr. Heather Riggs practices general internal medicine, adult hematology, and adult oncology in Indianapolis, IN and Richmond, IN.
 She takes Medicare insurance.
-She studied medicine at Loma Linda University School of Medicine.
+She attended medical school at Loma Linda University School of Medicine.

-Dr. Joyce Zagursky practices general internal medicine in Richmond, IN.
+Dr. Joyce Zagursky's specialty is general internal medicine.
 She studied medicine at MCP Hahnemann School of Medicine.
 Dr. Zagursky is rated 5.0 stars out of 5 by her patients.
 She takes Medicare insurance.

-Dr. Stephen Toothaker is a physician who specializes in general internal medicine, adult hematology, and adult oncology.
-He is an in-network provider for Medicare insurance.
+Dr. Stephen Toothaker's medical specialty is general internal medicine, adult hematology, and adult oncology.
+He is in-network for Medicare insurance.
 Dr. Toothaker graduated from Dartmouth Medical School.

 Conditions / Treatments